Prem-ium/Auto-StockTrader/README.md

 5. Input the Stock Ticker as a return statement and click the start button to start automating.
    `return "STOCK_TICKER"`

-# Vanguard & FirstTrade Automation
+# Vanguard & Firstrade Automation
 Automating orders for Vanguard Brokerage can be done using the `Vanguard_Automation.side` & Selenium IDE Extension..

-Automating orders for FirstTrade Brokerage can be done using the`FirstTrade_Automation` file & Selenium IDE Extension.
+Automating orders for Firstrade Brokerage can be done using the`Firstrade_Automation.side` file & Selenium IDE Extension.

 1. Download the Selenium IDE Extension from your browser's extension store and open the `Vanguard_Automation.side` project file
-2. Log in to Vanguard or FirstTrade on your browser.
+2. Log in to Vanguard or Firstrade on your browser.
 3. Retrieve the list of your account number(s) and place them in the return execute script on the buy and sell test(s).
 `return ["54566343", "34546546", "54566546"]`